by Hudson George

 But the main attraction was the Welcome Stone.
 And the scary experience standing close to the Welcome Stone and looking down over Levera Lake overlooking a fallen edge gully.

-When I think back about the experience standing at the summit of Piton Mountain, it was a similar feeling as looking down on earth through the window of an airplane while traveling at a high altitude.
+When I think back about the experience standing at the summit of Piton Mountain, it was a similar feeling as looking down on earth through the window of an airplane while travelling at a high altitude.

 So, I think it is important that persons who are at management position in the Tourism Industry should come forward to clarify, why they are promoting Piton Mountain as Levera Welcome Stone, when the mountain is known for hundreds of years since in the days of the French colonisation as Piton or Piton Mountain for us in our beautiful historical parish.